Guides

 Neoprene rubber is a synthetic rubber.

-Moreover, since it’s impermeable by water, it’s also used for aquatic clothing, gear, and equipment.
+Since it’s impermeable by water, it’s also used for aquatic clothing, gear, and equipment.

 Silicone Rubber

-Silicone rubber, also known as polysiloxane and is highly resistant to very high temperatures, UV rays, ozone, and fire.
+Silicone rubber, also known as polysiloxane and is highly resistant to very high temperatures, UV rays, ozone, and open fire.

 Due to this inertness characteristic, silicone rubber is both hypoallergenic and biocompatible.